mc-imperial/GPUVerifyBenchmarks/README.md

 * A set of kernels generated from the PolyBench/C benchmarks v4.0a by the PPCG parallel code generator (64 OpenCL kernels).

-The kernels are copyright their respective owners.
+The copyright of the kernels is held by their respective owners.

 ## Updates

-Updates to the kernels are as follows:
+Some of the kernels have been updated since they were used to evaluate
+GPUVerify:

-* The PolyBench/C kernels have been updated to v4.0a, while most of GPUVerify's evaluation used v3.2.
+* The PolyBench/C kernels have been updated to v4.0a (evaluation was mostly done with respect to v3.2).
 * If data-races were found in kernels and fixes were provided by the authors of the kernels, then these fixes have been applied.
 * If kernels were no longer accepted by recent versions of the Clang/LLVM compiler, which GPUVerify uses as its font-end, then the issues causing the non-acceptance have been fixed.

-## GPUVerify's Evaluation
+## Evaluations of GPUVerify

-GPUVerify's evaluation can be found in the following papers (in chronological order):
+GPUVerify has been evaluated with respect to (subsets of) the benchmark set in the following papers (in chronological order):

 * Adam Betts, Nathan Chong, Alastair F. Donaldson, Shaz Qadeer, Paul Thomson:
   GPUVerify: A verifier for GPU kernels.
 OOPSLA 2012: 113-132